 You plan every day.
 After all, you make a plan when you run out of paper and draft a sticky note to stick on your key to remind you to order some after your meeting.
 You plan for events, vacations, and holidays.
 You outline how exactly you will improve transportation services for seniors.
 You design your evening.

 For starters, here is a definition: planning consists of tasks, energy, and resources applied to create the desired future.
-Smart plans include three components:
+Innovative plans include three components:

 These three components are universal to all planning.
-The segments show up in your smallest efforts, including where we should hold our special event and your big questions, such as the most effective way to cure cancer?
+The segments show up in your most minor efforts, including where we should hold our special event and your big questions, such as the most effective way to cure cancer.